TanStack/router/docs/framework/react/guide/data-loading.md

 - `preload` - Boolean which is `true` when the route is being preloaded instead of loaded
 - `route` - The route itself

-Using these parameters, we can do a lot of cool things, but first, let's take a look at how we can control if and when the `loader` function is called.
+Using these parameters, we can do a lot of cool things, but first, let's take a look at how we can control it and when the `loader` function is called.

 ## Dependency-based Stale-While-Revalidate Caching